akrk1986/re-wx/README.md

     app.MainLoop()
 ```

-Here we've setup a Component which keeps track of the current time and displays it nice and bold in the center of our frame.
+Here we've set up a Component which keeps track of the current time and displays it nice and bold in the center of our frame.

-There's lot going on here, so we'll take if from the top!
+There's lot going on here, so we'll take it from the top!

 You define your own components by inheriting from `rewx.Component`.
 This gives you access to all the lifecycle and state management options provided by the base class.
 You can checkout the [Main Concepts](https://github.com/chriskiehl/re-wx/blob/main/docs/main-concepts.md) for the full details of the life cycle methods.